This guide assumes you already have a basic understanding of HTML and CSS.

 Be careful when using dynamic CSS IDs or classes, which includes most IDs you see with a random string of numbers or classes (such as

 ember_12345) as these may limit the data captured to the extent that nothing appears in Heap.
+Even if data does show up at first, event definitions that use dynamic CSS will break once the site is updated and the dynamic class names change.
 If you see no users have completed this action in your analysis, this means you probably have a dynamic CSS class or ID selected.

 React libraries that implement CSS modules do non-conventional things to the HTML code on the page.
 They may completely replace semantic class names with short, random strings.
 They may preserve some semantically useful information, but may also append a random string to the end of the class, which changes on each build.
 Some implementations may only use a data-react-id attribute that has no semantic value (typically just a number) and that Heap, accordingly, doesn’t track.